Terms & Conditions

 Unless otherwise agreed in the engagement covering letter our work will begin when we receive your implicit or explicit acceptance of that letter.
 Except as stated in that letter we will not be responsible for periods before that date.

-Each of us may terminate this agreement by giving not less than 21 days’ notice in writing to the other party except where you fail to cooperate with us or we have reason to believe that you have provided us or HMRC with misleading information or there is a material breach of contract, in which case we may terminate this agreement immediately and without notice.
+Subject to clause 8 e ach of us may terminate this agreement by giving not less than 21 days’ notice in writing to the other party except where you fail to cooperate with us or we have reason to believe that you have provided us or HMRC with misleading information or there is a material breach of contract, in which case we may terminate this agreement immediately and without notice.
 Termination will be without prejudice to any rights that may have accrued to either of us prior to termination.

 We shall also have the right to terminate this agreement if you fail to make payment in accordance with clause 11 or if a winding-up, administration or freezing order is made against you and not dismissed.